9 Handy Holiday Decorating Tips

 Use a Christmas Light Tester to Check Holiday Lights

 Find a holiday light problem and fix it fast with this tester and repairer.
 You don’t have to test every bulb!
 A simple tester helps you fix holiday light strings fast.
 Here’s how to fix your Christmas lights.
-Bonus: If you don’t want to spend your weekend hanging strings of light bulbs, consider a Christmas light projector that’s quick and easy to install.
+Bonus holiday tip: If you don’t want to spend your weekend hanging strings of light bulbs, consider a Christmas light projector that’s quick and easy to install.

 Holiday Light Hangers